uzh-rpg/data_driven_mpc/README.md

 #### Run a Circle trajectory without correction:

 Run the following launch file.
-Set `plot:=True` for displaying a plot of the trajectory that will be executed beforehand, and the tracking performance after finishing the run:
+Set `plot:=True` for displaying a plot of the trajectory that will be executed beforehand, and the tracking performance after finishing the run.
+Close the plot and the tracking will start automatically:
 ```
 roslaunch ros_gp_mpc gp_mpc_wrapper.launch environment:=gazebo flight_mode:=loop plot:=True
 ```